-If so, it’s worth giving Retiready a try, our free service which generates a score based on your current contributions, your employer contributions, when you plan on retiring and more.
+If so, it's worth giving Retiready a try.
+It generates a score based on your current contributions, your employer contributions, when you plan on retiring and more.
 It helps you see if what you’re saving today is enough to give you the lifestyle you want when you retire.

 Your score is based on:

-- how much you’ve saved towards it and how much you’re paying in each month, and
+- How much you've saved towards it and how much you're paying in each month.

 Once you know your Retiready score, you’ll find it easier to weigh up your options and keep your pension plan on track.